-Hello Kitty's first theme park outside of Japan opened four hours away from SH in 2015, at a cost of 350 million USD.
+Hello Kitty's first theme park outside of Japan opened four hours away from SH.
 We went, and it's kind of a mess…

 So the brand new Hello Kitty Theme Park, one of 60 theme parks currently under construction in China, just opened in Anji City, the dusty home to China's biggest source of bamboo.
 That's the city about an hour from Hangzhou, where Crouching Tiger, Hidden Dragon